 - Most migraine sufferers have attacks once or twice a month, but more than 4 million people experience chronic daily migraine

-- About 28 million women in the United States suffer from migraine.
+- About 28 million women in the United States suffer from migraines.

 - Almost 9 out of 10 chronic migraine sufferers are women.

-- 25% of women suffer from migraine during their lifetime.
+- 25% of women suffer from migraines during their lifetime.

-- Women are 3 times as likely as men to suffer from migraine as adults.
+- Women are 3 times as likely as men to suffer from migraines as adults.

 The following is sourced from the Migraine Research Foundation, which is an organization a migraine sufferer should support.

 Migraine is a public health issue with serious social and economic consequences and healthcare and lost productivity costs associated with migraine are estimated to be as high as $36 billion annually in the U.S.

 In 2015, the medical cost of treating chronic migraine was more than $5.4 billion, however, these sufferers spent over $41 billion on treating their entire range of conditions.